Why Brands Need a Conversational Interface

 Companies can also learn from examples outside their industry.
 For example, a Georgia Tech professor used a bot as a teaching assistant for a programming class.
 Using machine-learning techniques, the bot was able to handle 97% of the student queries.
 In online education, where dropout rates are quite high, a high level of engagement with a “tutor” could make a huge difference in retention.

 Pilot bots with your customers.
-Many of the tools that are provided by the messaging and bot platform providers are from the open-source space, and companies can perform low-cost experiments with a reduced set of users to learn more about conversational interactions and use cases that yield the desired results.
+Many of the tools that are provided by the messaging and bot platform providers are from the open-source space, and companies can perform low-cost experiments with a reduced set of users to learn more about their conversational interface and add use cases that yield the desired results.

-The conversational layer of computing may have not yet fully arrived, but it is coming.
+The conversational interface layer of computing may have not yet fully arrived, but it is coming.
 Many companies have begun thinking and experimenting with how to use this new channel to support their brand and their business.
 All businesses should ready themselves for that conversational future as their customers will demand and engage with this type of experience.
+Connect with us to learn more about building a conversational interface, chatbot or voicebot for your business.

 ABOUT THE AUTHORS